• Skip to main content

 To store: Scones are best served fresh and slightly warm.
 To store them, wrap them in plastic wrap or place them in a ziplock bag to prevent them from drying out and retaining their moisture.
 Leave at room temperature.
 They should last 1 to 2 days.

-If you tried this Foolproof Scone Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Foolproof Scones Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe